HarshK200/Progress-app/README.md

 DataState object instead use jotai AtomFamily to break that big-fat-chonky state down into atoms its own atoms.

+[ ] - Load board data from disk in golang and use a function that pass that to frontend.
 [ ] - Add new ListCard button
 [ ] - Add new List button
 [ ] - Setup routing using the sidebar with React-router